cosfederico/Interfaccia-Tesi/README.md

 # Credits
-The AI generated videos were created with HeyGen. (https://www.heygen.com/)
+- The AI generated videos were created with [HeyGen](https://www.heygen.com/).
+- The list of countries to select nationality was taken from [this repository](https://github.com/umpirsky/country-list).